 • Shoulder Impingement Syndrome is a condition caused by the repetitive impingement or “pinching” of the rotator cuff tendons.
 Over time, the rotator cuff tendons & surrounding tissue become inflamed, swollen and fraying or tearing can occur.
 Overuse of the chest and shoulder muscles involved in pushing a chair tend to de-stabilize the shoulder joint, putting users at a high risk for shoulder impingement.

-• Results the Rancho Los Amigos (RLA) National Rehabilitation Center clinical study comparing rowheeling and push-wheeling conclusively showed that rowheeling generates negligible (pulling up an incline) or negative (pulling on level ground) impingement forces by pulling the shoulder in the opposite direction.
+• Results from the Rancho Los Amigos (RLA) National Rehabilitation Center clinical study comparing rowheeling and push-wheeling conclusively showed that rowheeling generates negligible (pulling up an incline) or negative (pulling on level ground) impingement forces by pulling the shoulder in the opposite direction.

 "Rowheels present a unique solution to a common problem for wheelers--shoulder imbalance and damage."